cheqd/learn/overview/cheqd-101/cheqd-use-case-examples.md

 ![Issuer issues Jane Doe a Verifiable Credential anchored on cheqd mainnet](<../../.gitbook/assets/Jane Doe - Issuer issues VC.png>)

-In return for a very high value University Credential, that provides Jane a verifiable record of her diploma, and is an optional addition to Jane's physical diploma, Jane is required to pay the University $10.00 USD.&#x20;
+In return for a very high value University Credential, that provides Jane a verifiable record of her diploma, and is an optional addition to Jane's physical diploma, Jane is required to pay the University $10.00 USD.

 Jane is required to pay this $10.00 in $CHEQ (or a stablecoin that she holds), before she is able to receive the [Verifiable Credential](../introduction-to-decentralised-identity/what-is-a-verifiable-credential-vc/).
-In the background the price of $CHEQ is equated to $10.00 USD, and is transferred to Bright University's wallet address.&#x20;
+In the background the price of $CHEQ is equated to $10.00 USD, and is transferred to Bright University's wallet address.

 Jane receives the [Verifiable Credential](../introduction-to-decentralised-identity/what-is-a-verifiable-credential-vc/) to her digital identity wallet once the payment has been successfully completed.
 This entire data flow takes place off-ledger.
-This is important because it keeps all of Jane's personal information private, and only with her.&#x20;
+This is important because it keeps all of Jane's personal information private, and only with her.

-&#x20;

 ![Jane Doe pays issuer for the Verifiable Credential using $CHEQ or a stablecoin](<../../.gitbook/assets/Jane Doe - Pays for Credential.png>)